-- PhD graduates placed in top research universities around the world
+Our PhD graduates are placed in top research universities around the world.

 The faculty have created a PhD program that is a wonderful (and rare!) combination of rigorous and supportive.
 The faculty are very involved with PhD students and foster an environment of respect and collegiality, while they shape students into capable scholars.Dr.
 Jennifer Claggett, University of Virginia (UGA PhD 2014)

 Faculty members here are all very friendly and collaborative…you have the opportunity to learn from world-renown faculty members, join their projects, and start research that you are interested in.
 The diversified knowledge and the rigorous training you receive during the process are lifelong treasures.Dr.
-Seth Li, Clemson University (UGA PhD 2013)
+Seth Li, William and Mary University (UGA PhD 2013)

 The MIS doctoral program faculty at UGA are extraordinary mentors, and that doesn’t end when a student graduates… The rigor of this program’s training is known throughout the IS academic community, and the network of colleagues and collaborators available to graduates of the UGA MIS program is tremendous.Dr.
-Keri Larson, Louisiana State University (UGA PhD 2012)
+Keri Larson, Washington and Lee University (UGA PhD 2012)